lewisknewton/questionnaire-engine/README.md

 ### Questionnaires

 The questionnaire engine uses a JSON structure to define and read the details of questionnaires.
-All questionnaires are stored in the database.
+All questionnaires are stored in the database for portability and simplified sharing.
 However, file-based questionnaires can also be stored in the [questionnaires](questionnaires) directory as `.JSON` files.

 In general, questionnaires can be either: